-- Routine care including: - PAP tests (one per year, includes related laboratory fees); - Prostate exams (one exam per year); - Flexible sigmoidoscopy (one baseline screening, and one follow-up screening every five years; - Screening colonoscopy (one baseline screening and one follow-up screening every five years);
+- Routine care including: - PAP tests (one per year, includes related laboratory fees); - Prostate exams (based on provider's recommendation) - Flexible sigmoidoscopy (one baseline screening, and one follow-up screening every five years); - Screening colonoscopy (one baseline screening and one follow-up screening every five years); - Fecal occult blood test (one test per year);

-- Fecal occult blood test (one test per year); - Routine physical exams (one office visit per year with appropriate laboratory and radiology services); - Mammography screenings (one mammogram per year); - Routine screenings during pregnancy (for example for gestational diabetes and bacteriuria); - Breast pumps (please contact your health care company for details about which breast pumps are fully covered); - Travel immunizations; and - Well-child/adult care office visits (plus immunization and labs): - Birth to age 12 months: seven exams - Age 13-24 months: three exams - Age 25-36 months: three exams - Age 3 and over: one exam per year
+- Routine physical exams (one per year office visit with appropriate laboratory and radiology services); - Mammography screenings (one mammogram per year); - Routine screenings during pregnancy (for example for gestational diabetes and bacteriuria); - Breast pumps (please contact your health care company for details about which breast pumps are fully covered); - Travel immunizations; and - Well-child/adult care office visits (plus immunization and labs): - Birth to age 12 months: seven exams - Age 13-24 months: three exams - Age 25-36 months: three exams - Age 3 and over: one exam per year

-This list is subject to change at any time.
+This list is subject to change at any time without notice.

 Please Note: An in-network medical service will only be covered at 100% if it is coded as preventive.
-Before receiving any services, you should check with your physician to be sure a procedure is considered and will be submitted to the claims administrator, as preventive medical care rather than as a diagnostic service.
+Before receiving any services, you should check with your physician to be sure a procedure is considered, and will be submitted to the claims administrator, as preventive medical care rather than as a diagnostic service.